≪ Go to our review of Rain Jackets - Men's

 The Minimalist provides more breathability than most others through its Paclite fabric.
 The 2.5 layer Paclite laminate offers one of the highest breathability ratings, not far behind the eVent laminate, and better than all coated options.
 While this Gore-Tex fabric is more expensive than many proprietary competitors, we find it does breathe better.

-Other jackets have the ability to vent through mesh-lined pockets, but all of the Minimalist's pockets are fully waterproof and seam-taped allowing the wearer to keep items in those pockets slightly drier, but it doesn't have the ability to vent through its pockets.
+The Minimalist also features generous pit zips for ventilation.
+They extend down into the main body of the jacket, much farther than the average pit-zip found on other rain jackets.
+Testers found that these pit zips provided adequate ventilation during high exertion to prevent all-out overheating.
+Other jackets can vent through mesh-lined pockets, but all of the Minimalist's pockets are fully waterproof and seam-taped allowing the wearer to keep items in those pockets slightly drier, but it can't vent through its pockets.
 If you like the Minimalist but are worried about overheating, check out the Outdoor Research Foray, which features the same Gore-Tex Paclight fabric with the better ventilation features.

 Comfort & Mobility

 Marmot's Minimalist jacket is just as its name suggests: minimalist in design.
 There are not many comfort features on this jacket; the collar does not have a micro-fleece lining, hang loop, or roll away hood feature.
-The zipper pulls and cord locks are all easy to use though and the multiple hood cinches provide excellent hood fit with the large stiffened brim.
+The zipper pulls, and cord locks are all easy to use though, and the multiple hood cinches provide an excellent hood fit with the large stiffened brim.
 The small neoprene sleeve that the over-brow elastic cord passes through is a nice touch on the face.

 At 15 ounces, the Minimalist is nearly the heaviest model we tested.
 It uses the heaviest, most durable fabric among the products in this review and doesn't cut any corners at the cuffs, pockets, or hood to save weight.
 It is lighter than more 3 layer models that it offers similar durability, but even at 15 ounces, it's hardly "heavy" and is only 2-4 ounces heavier than other Gore-tex Paclite models.